D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 }
 ```

 ## II.
 API
 The end to end system will be served via a live API during the ECIR 2021 conference.
-Furthermore, it can be build and accessed locally at http://0.0.0.0:8080/ when built and run via Docker.
+Furthermore, it can be accessed locally when built and run via Docker.

 ![Multilingual evidence retrieval and fact verification system.](/assets/pacepa_eg.png)